Updated November 21, 2025.

 Examining all of this sounds daunting, right?
 Well, it definitely can be!
 But you have ample support to help you through this decision — family, friends, colleagues, and a coach can all be great sources of support.

-You should also know what to expect from potential new industries you’re exploring.
+You should also know what to expect from potential new industries and organizations you’re interested in.
 When it comes to experienced staff in this workforce, what skills, talents, and knowledge do they have?
 Is school a first step toward breaking into this new field?
 What will you need to take care of before you start applying for open jobs — or launch your business?

 How long does it take to transition to a new career?